 - Customer Health Score: This composite metric assesses factors such as product usage, support interactions, and overall satisfaction.
 It helps CSMs take proactive measures to prevent churn.

-- Revenue Growth: This metric tracks the growth in revenue from existing customers through upsells, cross-sells, and renewals.
+- Revenue Growth: This metric, as explained by Younium, tracks the growth in revenue from existing customers through upsells, cross-sells, and renewals.

 Best Tools for Customer Success Managers